cowprotocol/composable-cow/README.md

 For the purposes of outlining the methodologies, it is assumed that:

-1. The `Safe` has already had it's fallback handler set to `ExtensibleFallbackHandler`.
+1. A `Safe` has already had it's fallback handler set to `ExtensibleFallbackHandler`.
-2. The `Safe` has set the `domainVerifier` for the `GPv2Settlement.domainSeparator()` to `ComposableCoW`
+2. The `Safe` has set the `domainVerifier` for the `GPv2Settlement.domainSeparator()` to `ComposableCoW`.

 #### Conditional order creation

 A conditional order is a struct `ConditionalOrderParams`, consisting of:

-1. The address of handler, ie. type of conditional order (such as `TWAP`).
+1. The `handler` address, ie. this corresponds to the type of conditional order (such as `TWAP`).
 2. A unique salt.
 3. Implementation specific `staticInput` - data that is known at the creation time of the conditional order.

+**CAUTION**: The `salt` within the `ConditionalOrderParams` SHOULD be cryptographically random if privacy for the order is desired (ie. privacy until order book placement).

 ##### Single Order

 1. From the context of the Safe that is placing the order, call `ComposableCoW.create` with the `ConditionalOrderParams` struct.
-Optionally set `dispatch = true` to have events emitted that are picked up by a watch tower.
+Optionally set `dispatch = true` to signal to a `ComposableCoW`-compliant watchtower that the conditional order should be indexed.

 ##### Merkle Root

 1. Collect all the conditional orders, which are multiple structs of `ConditionalOrderParams`.
-2. Populate a merkle tree with the leaves from (1), where each leaf is a double hashed of the ABI-encoded struct.
+2. Populate a merkle tree with the leaves from (1), where each leaf is a double hash of the ABI-encoded struct.
 3. Determine the merkle root of the tree and set this as the root, calling `ComposableCoW.setRoot`.
 The `proof` must be set, and currently:
    a.
 Set a `location` of `0` for no proofs emitted.
    b.
-Otherwise, set a `location` of `1` at which case the payload in the proof will be interpted as an array of proofs and indexed by the watch tower.
+Otherwise, set a `location` of `1` at which case the payload in the proof will be interpreted as an array of proofs and indexed by the watch tower.
+   c.
+Other `location` values are reserved.

 #### Get Tradeable Order With Signature